Daniel Brewster: U.S. House of Representatives (1959-1963)

-In 1958, Brewster was elected to the House of Representatives from the 2nd district of Maryland, defeating the Republican Party candidate, J. Fife Symington Jr. He was a member of the House during the Eighty-sixth (1959–1961) and Eighty-seventh Congresses (1961–1963), serving on the United States House Committee on Armed Services and on the subcommittee on Military Personnel, Manpower Utilization, and Emergency Defense Transportation.
+In 1958, Brewster was elected to the House of Representatives from the 2nd district of Maryland, defeating Republican J. Fife Symington Jr. He was a member of the House during the 86th and 87th Congresses, serving on the House Committee on Armed Services and on the subcommittee on Military Personnel, Manpower Utilization, and Emergency Defense Transportation.
 As a member of the House, Brewster voted for the Civil Rights Act of 1960.

 President John F. Kennedy invites Daniel Brewster to meet with him in the Oval Office after endorsing Brewster's campaign for the United States Senate in 1962.

 U.S. Senate (1963-1969)

 In 1962, Brewster ran for the United States Senate seat vacated by the retiring Republican senator John Marshall Butler.
 He defeated Congressman Edward Tylor Miller to become the first Democrat elected to the Senate from Maryland since 1946.
 Brewster served in the Senate from 1963 to 1969.
-In the Senate, Brewster voted in favor of the Civil Rights Acts of 1964 and the Civil Rights Act of 1968, as well as the Voting Rights Act of 1965 and the confirmation of Thurgood Marshall to the Supreme Court of the United States.
+In the Senate, Brewster voted in favor of the Civil Rights Acts of 1964, the Civil Rights Act of 1968, the Voting Rights Act of 1965, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.
 Brewster was instrumental in the passage of the Civil Rights Act of 1964.

 Brewster sought re-election to the Senate in 1968.
 However, "his complicated personal life, his support of the Vietnam War and his increasingly serious problems with alcohol took their toll", and he was defeated by Republican Charles Mathias.

 In 1978, Brewster stated that the greatest mistake he made in his public life was his support for the Vietnam War.

-President Lyndon Johnson invites Senator Daniel Brewster to the Oval Office to thank him for running as Johnson's stand-in in the 1964 Maryland Democratic presidential primary.
+President Lyndon B. Johnson invites Senator Daniel Brewster to the Oval Office to thank him for running as Johnson's stand-in in the 1964 Maryland Democratic presidential primary.